This year’s OPW Women’s Retreat will be May 1 – 3, 2020

 The chefs understand that some guests have health issues that cause various dietary restrictions.
 In order for them to meet your needs, you can notify Ali Verbanas of your food allergy or dietary restriction (example: gluten free, allergy to nuts, low sodium, etc.).
 Email Ali at email@example.com, or call 484-343-5889.
 She will pass along this important information.

 If your request requires specialty foods that cannot be found in most local grocery stores, please bring these foods along with you.
-We have a kitchen/break room with a small refrigerator that we can store them in.
+We have a kitchen/break room with a small refrigerator to store items in the Dalton House.

 YES!
 The Kathy Stullken Memorial Retreat Scholarship Fund was established to help subsidize registration fees for women who would not otherwise be able to attend the retreat.
 If you feel that the cost of attending the retreat would create a financial hardship for you, we want to help!
 Funds are available to assist you with all or a portion of the fee, and all requests are kept completely confidential.
 Please designate this on your registration form.